 As we knew, in case of infection the bodily temperature of a person increases, the device captures 100F or above temperature as abnormal.
 The person is separated immediately and quarantined until tested for COVID-19.

 This method is now the only trusted method used to screen the coronavirus infection.

 Not much common but another technique used for the screening of coronavirus infection is by monitoring the symptoms.
 A trained practitioner asks about the condition of the patient if some predominant symptoms of infection are present or not, likely.
 If so the person is isolated immediately.

 Common cold, dry cough and breathing difficulties are common symptoms of COVID-19.

 Molecular genetic testing using rtPCR and serological testing are now available to validate coronavirus infection.

 Molecular genetic testing:

-Most laboratories across the United States use the RT-PCR based diagnosis method approved by the CDC for diagnosis of MERS-CoV-2 or COVID-19 infection.
+Most laboratories across the United States use the RT-PCR based diagnosis method approved by the CDC for diagnosis of MERS-CoV-2 or COVID-19 (SARS-CoV-2) infection.
 However, the test is not yet approved by the FDA.
-Although, the Emergency Use Authorization of the USA approved it right now.
+CDC approved it through the Emergency Use Authorization.

 The viral RNA is amplified, measured and/or sequenced to validate the active infection of COVID-19 in the patient.
-Two unique sequences of MERS-CoV-2 are amplified using the fluorescently labelled probes in real-time PCR.
+Two unique sequences of RARS-CoV-2 are amplified using the fluorescently labeled probes in real-time PCR.

 As the target viral cells are very less, first the nucleic acid from the virus is amplified using the polymerase chain reaction.
 The entire process of the testing is as followed,